-The amounts of damages you receive in a wrongful death case will vary depending on the circumstances of your loved one’s death.
-Speak to Fiol Law Group for a more detailed idea of what types of damages your family may be eligible to receive.
-We can help you understand your rights and privileges as a family member of the deceased.
-Our free consultations may be well worth your while if we believe you have grounds for a claim.
+The amount you receive with help of an expirienced Tampa wrongful death attorney will vary depending on the circumstances of your loved one’s death.
+Speak to Fiol & Morros Law Group for a more detailed idea of what types of damages your family may be eligible to receive.

-Florida Statutes section 768.19 states that the estate of a deceased person may bring a civil suite if the death is caused by any “wrongful act, negligence, default, or breach of contract or warranty.”
-The following people are entitled to receive compensation after a wrongful death:
+Florida Statutes section 768.19 states that the estate of a deceased person may bring a civil suit if the death is caused by any “wrongful act, negligence, default, or breach of contract or warranty.”
+The following people are entitled to receive compensation:

 - Blood relatives who are dependent on the deceased for support

-Any representative who is named in the deceased’s will must initiate the wrongful death claim.
+Any representative who is named in the deceased’s will must initiate the claim.
 If there is no will, the surviving spouse is generally considered the representative.
-If there is no spouse or the spouse is also deceased, then the representative will be chosen by the remaining family members.
+If there is no spouse, then the representative will be chosen by the remaining family members.
 The court will appoint one if they cannot decide.

-The wrongful death lawyers at Fiol Law Group are dedicated to helping victims in Tampa.
+The wrongful death lawyers at Fiol & Morros Law Group are dedicated to helping victims in Tampa Bay.
 Don’t let the responsible party get away without facing justice.
-Fiol Law Group may be able to help you receive the money you need during this tough time.
+Fiol & Morros Law Group may be able to help you receive the money you need during this tough time.
 Call (813) 223-6773 or fill out our online contact form to speak with one of our attorneys.